SubConv/docs/docs/guide/deploy/vercel.md

 ## Steps
 ### Fork this repo
-1. Fork this repo.
-The button is on the up-right side of repo page.
-You can open it in the new page.
+1. Fork [SubConv](https://github.com/SubConv/SubConv).
+If you need ZJU's configuration, fork [SubConv-4-ZJU](https://github.com/SubConv/SubConv-4-ZJU).
+You can open it in a new tab.
 2. (optional) modify the configuration file `config.yaml`.
 For detailed configuration items, please refer to [Configuration](../configuration/overview)

 ### Deploy SubConv